kamuyuMich/alx-low_level_programming/README.md

-_This repository explores the C programming for the first time as an ALX student_
+_This repository focuses on different aspects of C_